RafaFurla/Python-Exercises/README.md

 # Python-Exercises

-The purpose of this repository is to save exercises that I did to follow the course about HTML5 and CSS3.
-This course was provided by https://www.cursoemvideo.com/
+The purpose of this repository is to save all exercises that I did and will do with Python and its frameworks and Libraries.